Aditya1016/CCValidator/README.md

-Hey there, This is a valid CC number checker project..
+Hey there, Few of my C++ projects are mentioned below..
 Enjoy